 From roughly the 4th century BC, people began to live in great cities, and the knowledge of natural law became less and less imperative to a safe and successful life.
 This lead to a shift away from what the Hebrews called חכמה (hokma), that is: the unified set of useful skills and practical knowledge of observable reality, and toward the speculative metaphysical nonsense the Greeks became so famous for.
 As we note in our article on Zenas: The glory days of classical academia burned out in a shift away from Aristotelian empiricism and towards Platonic metaphysical speculation, which, together with Roman totalitarianism, plunged the world into 1,500 years of darkness.

-Despite the misconceptions of many, classical Roman Catholicism was an extension of the Roman Empire, and certainly not of the gospel of Christ, with its reverence for knowledge and central message of personal freedom and thus utter responsibility.
+Despite the misconceptions of many, classical Roman Catholicism was an extension of the Roman Empire, and certainly not of the gospel of Christ, with its reverence for knowledge and central message of eleutherian freedom and thus utter responsibility.
 A similar shift was seen in modern times, when Protestantism's genuine call for science and global prosperity spawned the eye-watering intellectual laziness of the modern Evangelical and Pentecostal movement, which was an extension of good old capitalism rather than due to any congress with or from the Logos.

 Our adjective σοφος (sophos) meaning wise is used 22 times in the New Testament, see full concordance, and from it derive: